-We expect that sales to the large consumer genetics customer will continue to be a significant growth driver for our molecular business.
-It is also possible that other countries implementing broad based HCV testing or elimination programs could have a significant impact on our business.
-As a result, certain parts of our business will likely continue to have a high customer concentration and depend disproportionately on a few large customers.
-In addition, demand from a large consumer genomics customer increased significantly in 2016 and 2017 due to special retail promotions and holiday shopping towards the end of these years.
-To the extent that such a large customer fails to meet its purchase commitments, does not continue such promotional programs, changes its ordering patterns or business strategy, or otherwise reduces its purchases or stops purchasing our products, or if we experience difficulty in meeting the high demand by these customers for our products, our revenues and results of operations could be adversely affected.
+We expect that sales to the large consumer genetics customer will continue to be a significant contributor to our molecular business.
+As a result, certain parts of our business may continue to have a high customer concentration and depend disproportionately on a few large customers.
+In addition, demand from the large consumer genomics customer increased significantly in prior periods due to special retail promotions and holiday shopping towards the end of these years.
+To the extent that such a large customer fails to meet its purchase commitments, does not continue such promotional programs, changes its ordering patterns or business strategy, or otherwise reduces its purchases or stops purchasing our products, or if we experience difficulty in meeting the high demand by these larger customers for our products, our revenues and results of operations could be adversely affected.